madbutter/pixio-api-starter/README.md

     *   Name it `generated-media`.
     *   Choose **Public** or **Private** (the current code expects **Public** for simplicity in displaying media URLs directly).
     *   Click "Create bucket".
+    *   Go to policies and create a new policy "Give user access to their own top level folder named uid" and allow SELECT, INSERT, UPDATE, DELETE.
 4.  **Create Edge Functions:**
     *   You need to create three edge functions for this application.
 These functions work together in a chain to handle the media generation process.